HamidShojanazeri/pytorch-model-optimizations/README.md

 - Taget hardware -- figure out ideal hardware based on the model size/ available optimizations for HW, Cost
 - Choose a path to optimize model -- it's a tarade of between the effort and perfromance gain/ needs
 - Use Pytorch out-of-box techniques, Quantizaiton (works for CPU), Torchscript (gives you a graph/ remove dependency to Python), Pruning (not very popular)
-- Use model compilers -- ORT, IPEX, TensorRT, TVM
+- Use model compilers --TensorRT, TVM
+- OR offerings by IPEX and OnnxRuntime

 #### Target hardware